Working with Quarto

 A convenient way to be able to refer to figures in text is by adding a figure label, which will automatically add a figure number before your caption.

-• Add a suitable label, e.g. label: fig-penguins to the chunk options.
+• Add a suitable label, e.g. label: fig-penguins to the chunk options, then render the document again.

 3.3 Sub-figures